VincentLoy/Simple-Tech-Metrics/readme.txt

 == Managing and Compiling Translations ==

 Refer to the "Managing and Compiling Translations" section in the documentation for detailed instructions on adding, editing, and compiling translations.

+== Contribute ==

+We welcome contributions to WP Tech Metrics!
+Here's how you can help:
+- **Suggest Features:** Share your ideas for improving the plugin.
+- **Submit Translations:** Help us expand language support by contributing `.po` and `.mo` files.
+- **Report Issues:** Encountered a bug?
+Let us know!

+Visit our [GitHub repository](https://github.com/VincentLoy/WP-Tech-Metrics) to contribute, collaborate, or report issues.

 == Changelog ==